 1. Be cautious about sharing personal information

 Whether you’re creating a profile on a dating website or social media, be extremely cautious about what you share.
 Being aware of the threats faced in online dating and the virtual world, in general, can help you tread cautiously.
-Addresses, pictures of assets such as a swanky home or sprawling estate, details of lavish holidays can draw scammers like a moth to a fire.
+Addresses, pictures of assets such as a swanky home or sprawling estate, and details of lavish holidays can draw scammers like a moth to a fire.

 Even if you want to share these details on your social media profiles, make sure you have all the security protocols in place to ensure that only your friends or connections can access these.
 Better be safe than sorry!
+Not falling on the radar of those looking to fleece people in the name of love is simply the easiest answer to how to outsmart a scammer.

 2. Check their images